 While they both went into their relationship not necessarily looking for “the one” Marissa says eventually she started to picture herself planning a future with Justin and “couldn't imagine my life without him.
 He's just my person.”
 Justin must have felt the same way because he got down on one knee as Marissa was coming home from work one night, and despite having dated for about three and a half years, she was still caught off guard and excited for this new stage in their lives.

 For the ceremony, the couple chose a gazebo off the beach, and the Nayade Terrace, an intimate space just perfect for their 65 guests, for the reception.
 As Marissa walked down the aisle she wore a dress by Berta, a gown that she knew was meant to be hers from the moment she first put it on.
-The slim A-Line style with an illusion neckline and cap sleeves complimented the bride’s gorgeous figure, and was the perfect choice for her tropical celebration by the beach.
+The slim A-Line style with an illusion neckline and cap sleeves complemented the bride’s gorgeous figure and was the perfect choice for her tropical celebration by the beach.
 She accessorized with a big bouquet filled with simple white blooms and lots of greenery, to emphasize the tropical vibe.
 Marissa’s sister and two best friends made up the bridal party and wore designs of their own choosing in silver sage crisp, a pale sage green hue from the Show Me Your Mumu collection.
-Justin’s three best friends from his childhood were his groomsmen wearing gray suit pants and white button down shirts.
+Justin’s three best friends from his childhood were his groomsmen wearing gray suit pants and white button-down shirts.

 When it came to the bride’s most memorable moment from her wedding, she describes a special moment on the dance floor during the reception that involved everyone who witnessed her nuptials.
 Marissa recalls, “Our planner had asked us the morning of the wedding if we wanted to move the reception location inside because there was a 40% chance that it was going to rain later in the day.
 We really liked the outside set up that we chose, so we decided to take the risk.
-Right after we finished dinner and our first dance the rain drops started to come down.
-Normally, I would have been upset about rain on my wedding night, but instead everyone headed to the middle of the dance floor and we all started singing and danced in the rain.
+Right after we finished dinner and our first dance the raindrops started to come down.
+Normally, I would have been upset about rain on my wedding night, but instead, everyone headed to the middle of the dance floor and we all started singing and danced in the rain.
 It’s almost as if the rain brought everyone closer.
 Thinking about it makes me want to be able to do this all over again.”

 Destination weddings can be tricky, and there are always pros and cons to having one.
-If they could plan anything differently Marissa and Justin say they would have scheduled their actual wedding closer to their arrival date, with more days to relax afterwards, rather than having 5 days in Mexico before the ceremony.
+If they could plan anything differently Marissa and Justin say they would have scheduled their actual wedding closer to their arrival date, with more days to relax afterward, rather than having 5 days in Mexico before the ceremony.
 “It wasn’t something I logistically thought about when planning our wedding but would encourage people to consider that when planning a destination wedding.”

-Marissa and Justin realized that while it can be complicated, there are definitely benefits to having your wedding “away from it all.”
+Marissa and Justin realized that while it can be complicated, there are definitely benefits to having your wedding away from it all.
 “My favorite part of having a destination wedding was being able to make it last for more than a couple days.
 If you have a traditional wedding you invest all this time and money into one day and that day goes by so fast.
 It also felt more personal to me because with a smaller group I felt like I had the chance to spend a little more time with all our guests.”
-Clearly this tropical and intimate wedding turned out as beautiful and celebratory as the fireworks of the fateful night that Marissa and Justin met on Lake Minnetonka.
+Clearly, this tropical and intimate wedding turned out as beautiful and celebratory as the fireworks of the fateful night that Marissa and Justin met on Lake Minnetonka.